-6.5 Considerations when Comparing Evidence with Reference Values
+6.5 Considerations when Comparing Evidence with Reference Values Start of Informative Comment

 A DICE device that implements SPDM can convey Evidence in two ways: certificates, and the SPDM Measurement Block.
 When using SPDM Measurement Block, the optional SPDM measurement manifest can be used to format Evidence aligned with the CoRIM schema and other DICE Evidence contained in certificates.
 The evaluation of both types of Evidence is essential to obtaining a complete understanding of the state of the Attester device.